 - Great Green Bush Cricket numbers are up and have been found in the middle of fields, something that we would never have seen in previous years where the habitat would not have been suitable.
 Great Green Bush Crickets are an important food source for birds

 - Seed-eating birds such as linnets & goldfinches have been seen in greater numbers, benefiting from uncultivated fields with more plant seedheads

-- Perching birds including the Stonechat have been measured in increased numbers, enjoying the longer vegetation where they perch to feed on grasshoppers and other insects
+- Perching birds including the Stonechat have been measured in increased numbers, enjoying the longer vegetation where they perch to feed on insects

 - Swallows, swifts and housemartins have been spotted in large numbers swooping over the fields richer in insect life since pesticide use has halted.